TatKarpova/test_project/README.md

-# Test projekt for shcool
+# Test project for school

 ## Create new branch for edit readme